520 RWHP TUNE ONLY LML DURAMAX:

 My best guess comes from the mileage adjustment I see under steady-state operation.
 For instance.
 My trip this weekend averaged 19.7 MPG mixed over 700 miles.
 The truck entered regen at 700 and regen-ed for 40 miles.
 At the end of regen, the DIC showed 19.2 MPG.
 If I'd done the 740-mile trip without regen at 19.7 MPG I would have used 37.56 gallons.
 At 19.2 MPG, I used 38.54 gallons - a difference of about a gallon or 2.6% more fuel.

 5. Does tuning affect regen frequency?

-Of course it does.
+Of course, it does.
 The tune needs to be clean for the regen frequency to be kept in check.
 Our tunes are as clean or cleaner than stock.
 This 515HP tune has managed 700 miles between regens during road tests.
-Even driving the truck aggressively seems to have very little affect on the soot counter.
-The early tunes I tested on dyno seemed to load the soot trap very quickly on the higher HP settings (superchips/HS/Hypertech).
-If driven reasonably, they intervals weren't noticeably longer - but if hot-rodded you could expect the soot counter to move quickly.
+Even driving the truck aggressively seems to have very little effect on the soot counter.
+The early tunes I tested on dyno seemed to load the soot trap very quickly on the higher HP settings (Superchips/HS/Hypertech).
+If driven reasonably, the intervals weren't noticeably longer - but if hot-rodded you could expect the soot counter to move quickly.